johnpark144/johnpark144/README.md

 ✔️ Github : johnpark144

 ```
-I am the entry developer who love to learn with passion!
+I am the entry web developer who are aiming for fullstack developer.
-challenge spirit! creative spirit! those are what I have
+Many developer say fullstack is like unicorn that is impossible.
+considering only making money, Yes they are right.
+but I am dreaming of it because I enjoy

 ```
 ## 🛠 Technical Skills